Precision QCD, Hadronic Structure & Forward QCD, Heavy Ions: Report of Energy Frontier Topical Groups 5, 6, 7 submitted to Snowmass 2021: Forward scattering and saturation

 The kinematic reach of the FPF in $pp$ collisions is illustrated in Fig.~\ref{fig:FPF_kin}(b).
 The figure also indicates the approximate kinematic coverage for other experiments that provide inputs for global PDF analyses, including future facilities such as the EIC~\cite{AbdulKhalek:2021gbh} and the ALICE Forward Calorimeter (FOCAL) upgrade~\cite{ALICE:2020mso}.
 The FPF will extend the coverage of the low-$x$ region by almost two orders of magnitude at low-$Q$, reaching down to $x\simeq 10^{-7}$.
 The FPF will be sensitive to very high-$x$ kinematics as well.

 These kinematic ranges open a wide range of opportunities for QCD studies, such as charting the gluon at very low $x$, revealing BFKL and saturation dynamics, and testing Monte Carlo models for forward hadron production.
 Understanding small-$x$ dynamics in $pp$ collisions, already important at the LHC and HL-LHC~\cite{Cepeda:2019klc,Azzi:2019yne}, is crucial for any future higher-energy $pp$ collider such as FCC-hh~\cite{FCC:2018vvp,FCC:2018byv,Mangano:2016jyj,Rojo:2016kwu}, where even standard electroweak processes such as $W$ and $Z$ production become dominated by low--$x$ dynamics, and an accurate calculation of the Higgs production cross section requires accounting for BFKL resummation effects.
 Therefore, FPF measurements would provide a bridge between the physics program at the HL-LHC and that of an eventual higher-energy $pp$ collider.
-On the top of that, it will provide improved predictions for DIS in key astroparticle physics processes, such as improving the extrapolations of the neutrino-nucleus cross section to ultra-high energies and the modeling of showers in cosmic ray interactions in the atmosphere.
+On the top of that, they will provide improved predictions for DIS in key astroparticle physics processes, such as improving the extrapolations of the neutrino-nucleus cross section to ultra-high energies and the modeling of showers in cosmic ray interactions in the atmosphere.

 By going more differential, e.g., by covering a wide rapidity range either by placing the FPF detectors at different radial distances from the beam collision axis or by making the FPF detectors work in coincidence with the ATLAS detector, the FPF may clarify the transition from collinear to BFKL factorization.
-Azimuthal-angle distributions would allow studies of transverse momentum dependence and searches for BSM signals.
+Azimuthal-angle distributions, should they be accessible, may allow studies of transverse momentum dependence of production and decay, as well as enhanced searches for BSM signals.
 As multiple QCD phenomena would contribute at the FPF, disentangling them will strongly benefit from a coordinated program with other facilities, including forward production at LHCb, large-$x$ CC DIS at the EIC~\cite{AbdulKhalek:2021gbh}, and small-$x$ particle production at the HL-LHC and in future DIS experiments such as the MuIC \cite{Acosta:2022ejc} or LHeC~\cite{LHeC:2020van}.